izaakm/fundamentals-hpc/docs/command-line.md

 1. Change your working directory to your scratch directory.
 2. Create a directory called "data".
-3. Inside the "data" directory, create three subdirectories: "raw", "downloads", and "pocessed".
+3. Inside the "data" directory, create three subdirectories: "raw", "downloads", and "processed".

 # Exercise: Deleting files